vishalcloudyuga/dcos-docs/1.9/usage/debugging/cli-debugging/task-exec/index.md

 menu_order: 10
 ---

-The `dcos task exec` command allows you to execute an arbitrary command inside of a task's container and stream its output back to your local terminal.
+The `dcos task exec` command allows you to execute an arbitrary command inside of a task's container and stream its output back to your local terminal in order to learn more about how a given task is behaving.
 It offers an experience very similar to [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/), without any need for SSH keys.

 You can execute this command in any of the following four modes.